 - Chemical peels, especially TCA peels are good for pitted acne scars.
 Deep peels go deep into the skin and can take several weeks to heal.
 They treat the entire face and produce smoother, more youthful looking skin.

 - Laser skin resurfacing can penetrate and break down scar tissue without damaging healthy skin.
-An added benefit is the stimulation of collagen production which will naturally fill and recontour depressed acne scars.
+An added benefit is the stimulation of collagen production which will naturally lift and fill depressed acne scars.
 Laser skin resurfacing is good for pitted acne scars.
 Healing takes about 7-10 days but will produce smoother, more youthful looking skin.
 It cannot be used while you still have acne breakouts.

 - Deep severe acne scarring is best treated with surgical scar revision because these scars tend to be under tension and surgery can release the tension.
 Surgery will leave a scar, but it will be less visible and more acceptable than the scarring that was removed.

 Dr. Sheila Farhang is a board-certified dermatologist in Tucson, Arizona.
 She is the founder and CEO of Avant Dermatology & Aesthetics, with a toolbox of state-of-the-art treatments to improve your scarring and your appearance.
 Dr. Farhang is board – certified and double fellowship trained in Mohs surgery, cosmetic surgery, and reconstructive surgery.
-Individuals in Tucson and the Oro Valley are fortunate to have access to Dr. Farhang, a media expert for the American Academy of Dermatology; and a key opinion leader in dermatology.
+Individuals in Tucson (Oro Valley) are fortunate to have access to Dr. Farhang, a media expert for the American Academy of Dermatology; and a key opinion leader in dermatology.
 Contact Dr. Farhang to schedule a consultation today.